-STEP 5 - MARK AND DRILL HOLES IN THE FRAME RAIL
+STEP 5 - MARK AND DRILL HOLES IN THE FRAME

-Make sure the upper and lower brackets are parallel.
-With the air spring assembly in place, mark the four holes to be drilled in the frame rail with a center punch.
-Drill the holes using a 3/8" drill bit.
+Visually align the air spring so that it is vertically straight and the upper and lower brackets are parallel.
+(Note: The upper bracket should not extend beyond the top of the frame rail.) see Figure "A" and "B".
+Check the "X" dimension on both sides of the air spring, these dimensions should be the same (refer to Figure "B").
 Before drilling the holes make sure all electrical, brake and fuel lines are cleared from the path of the drill.
-In order to prevent any damage to these lines it is recommended that a piece of wood be placed between the frame rail and the existing lines while drilling.
+In order to prevent any damage to these lines it is recommended that a piece of wood be placed between the frame rail and the existing lines during drilling.
+With the air spring assembly in place, mark the upper left hole with a center punch.
+Drill the hole using a 3/8" drill bit.